aditipatil0711/SJSU_Masters_Assignments/CMPE255_Data_Mining/Assignment 1/README.md

      https://youtu.be/vMuBHpVyL70?si=ayDJw2XuzXLt7J8h

      Description:
      In this video, I have used gpt-engineer to generate an app with its directory structure.
-The user can write in the main_prompt file about the functionality of the code to be suitable to run.
-The developer now is set to work on the application according to the end goals of the project using that application.
+The user can write in the main_prompt file about the code's functionality to be suitable to run.
+The developer is now set to work on the application according to the end goals of the project using that application.

 Note:
-     Github Copilot, ChatGPT and gpt-engineer (for the Generative AI platforms used in this assignments) are helpful to generate code in initial forms.
-It does not mean that the application/ code generated is ready to use.
-A developer will always have to change variable names, or parameters or details to make the app seamlessly working.
+     Github Copilot, ChatGPT, and gpt-engineer (for the Generative AI platforms used in this assignment) are helpful in generating code in initial forms.
+It does not mean that the application/ code generated is ready to use as is.
+A developer will always have to change variable names, parameters, or details to make the app seamlessly work and reach the end goal.